What You Probably Don't Know About Sushi

 Don’t shake your head, now, and smile (We’ve all gone through that).
 The foodies at I love you.com have assembled a graphic that’s chock full of info to guide your sushiventure.

 What?
 You’re a sushi aficionado?
 Then, you’ve got to learn some Japanese words you’ve heard in sushi bars.
 Not from the customers, but from chefs.
-These are terminologies once exclusive to the itamae (Japanese chef) community.
-However, with the rise of sushi’s popularity, they have become as common as Japanese eat shops.
+These are terminologies once exclusive to the itamae (

 Want to impress the chef next time you indulge in a sushi adventure?
 Do it with a package full of Fucho!
 What’s that, you don’t know the word?
 Here, get a serving to learn the term’s meaning.
 Go, sample the chart Lifehack got from Japan Trend Ranking, now.

-Featured photo credit: Beginner’s guide to sushi/Blu on the Avenue Restaurant via bluontheavenuerestaurant.com
+Featured photo credit: Beginner's guide to sushi/Blu on the Avenue Res...via bluontheavenuerestaurant.com

 Love this article?
 Share it with your friends on Facebook